Kumarangk: A Ngarrindjeri Story

 Is the program suitable for children or schools?

 Yes.
-The program consists of two parts, with the films suitable for all ages in the first half.
-Following a short intermission, the second half of the program may include films not suitable for young children.
-A version with only the all ages films can be provided for schools, but the full program is available for staff or older students at the teacher’s discretion.
+The full program consists of two parts separated by a short intermission; the first half contains films suitable for all ages, while the second half of the program may include films not suitable for young children.
+A version with only the films suitable for all ages can be provided for schools, in addition to access to the full program for staff or older students at the teacher’s discretion.

 Country Arts SA pays respect to Aboriginal and Torres Strait Islander peoples and recognises their continuing connection and spiritual relationship to these lands, waters and skies.
 We are committed to listening and helping care for Country, and to safeguard, share and celebrate First Nations’ living cultures.